Blockchain in healthcare

 Blockchain can help here, too, thanks to its ability to promote transparency, enhance the distribution of information across a network and simplify regulatory compliance procedures.
 The technology can support industry-wide initiatives like the implementation of new industry standards and coordinate efforts to combat health crises like the one we are experiencing right now.
 Meanwhile, the continued evolution of cross-chain systems is likely to introduce new ways for supporting cooperation on a supranational level

-How can blockchain be implemented in healthcare?
+Implementing blockchain in healthcare?

-Blockchain’s potential to transform the healthcare industry hasn’t gone unnoticed.
+Blockchain in healthcare has the potential to transform the healthcare industry hasn’t gone unnoticed.
 Companies, public organizations and even governments are actively looking into possible applications for the technology.
 Here are some of the use cases currently being explored.

 Protecting patient data